-Health Facts for you
+Health Facts for You

-Pulsed Reduced Dose Rate Radiotherapy- (PRDR)
+Pulsed Reduced Dose Rate Radiotherapy (PRDR)

-This handout tells you what PRDR is and what will happen during treatment.
+This handout tells you what pulsed reduced dose rate radiotherapy (PRDR) is and what will happen during treatment.
 When reading this handout, mark any area you do not understand.
-Make a list of questions you may have.
-Your therapist or doctor can discuss those with you.
+Make a list of your questions.